 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 NIU provides information regarding campus security, personal and fire safety, including topics such as: crime prevention, emergency response procedures and crime reporting policies, in addition to crime and fire statistics for the most recent three calendar years.
-The Annual Security Report containing security and safety information is available from the NIU website or by contacting the University Police and Public Safety Department at 815-753-9628 to receive a hard copy.
-The Annual Fire Safety Report is also available from the NIU website or by contacting the Environmental Health & Safety Department at 815-753-0404 to receive a hard copy.
+The Annual Security and Fire Safety Report (PDF) is available in additional formats on the NIU Clery website.
+To request a hard copy, please contact the director of Clery Compliance at firstname.lastname@example.org or 815-753-1649.